All articles

 Ocean Terrace

-At Bedara Beach Inn’s Ocean Terrace, freshly caught seafood is flipped and fried into thin coconut pancakes, brandy-laced bisques and Indo-Fijian soups.
+At Bedarra Beach Inn’s Ocean Terrace, freshly caught seafood is flipped and fried into thin coconut pancakes, brandy-laced bisques and Indo-Fijian soups.
 From the land, try the signature chicken curry, with fresh roti and Indian chutneys – peppered mild, medium or hot to your liking.

 Waitui Bar and Grill